Carat - This is the unit of weight used for diamonds, a word derived from carob seeds used to balance scales in ancient times.

 Diamonds get smudged and soiled and dusty.
 Lotions, powders, soaps, even the natural skin oils, put a film on diamonds and cut down their brilliance.
 Chemicals in the air can discolor the mountings of precious fine jewelry.
 So, clean your diamonds regularly.

-Commercial jewelry cleaner, or a mix of ammonia and water, or mild detergent will do the job well.
-Dip the fine jewelry in the solution, scrub gently with a soft brush.
+The best method for cleaning diamonds is a fine jeweler's polishing cloth.
+Commercial jewelry cleaner, mild detergent, or a mix of ammonia and water will also do the job well.
+Dip the fine jewelry in the solution, then scrub gently with a soft brush.
 (Be sure to brush between and underneath the prongs.)
 Rinse in clear water and dry with a lint-free cloth.
 Also, there are many ultrasonic cleaners on the market that will clean any piece of fine jewelry that can be dunked in a liquid in a matter of minutes.
 A high frequency turbulence creates the cleaning action.

 Do see your jeweler at least once a year and have your fine jewelry checked for loose prongs and wear of mountings.
 Your jeweler can also give them a professional "shine up" at the same time.